 Another architectural feature not to be missed: Tozan-jinja Shrine.

-You might witness its entrance by a railway, then you’ll be more surprised to discover its massive torii gate entirely made of porcelain!
+You might witness its entrance by a railway, then you’ll be surprised to discover its massive torii gate entirely made of porcelain!

 Built in honor of Emperor Ojin and the Korean potter Lee Sampyeon, this shrine is decorated with porcelain in all corners, from the two guardians to the lanterns, as well as many other ornaments.

-If you are interested in learning more about Arita’s history and the art of porcelain making, you should definitely visit one of the city’s museum/art gallery.
+If you are interested in learning more about Arita’s history and the art of porcelain making, you should definitely visit one of the city’s museum/art galleries.
 Many families of master potters have been settled here for more than fifteen generations and continue to keep the family’s reputation alive today.
-One of the most renowned of them, Kakiemon family, is famous for having created the first glazed porcelain decoration.
+One of the most renowned of them, the Kakiemon family, is famous for having created the first glazed porcelain decoration.

 In their elegant museum dedicated to ancient porcelains, you can admire some of the most refined creations that the family has produced over the past 380 years.
-Usually closed to the public, I also had the opportunity to go at the back of the museum to discover the traditional fire kiln that can still be operated today.
+Usually closed to the public, I also had the opportunity to go to the back of the museum to discover the traditional fire kiln that can still be operated today.

 Potters still in activity in Arita today, traditional fabrication techniques live on, but the influences and designs evolve more and more to best match the tastes of a younger customer base, including a few Westerners.
-Visiting Shinemon shop and workshop, I could see that dynamic in effect.
+Visiting the Shinemon shop and workshop, I could see that dynamic in effect.